StefanieSenger/Eyes/README.md

 The model was then trained regarging the loss of the validation data (automatically split off by the model).

-The accuary of the predicted values (y_pred) served as a loss for the final evaluation on the test data.
+The accuary of the predicted values (y_pred) served as a metric for the final evaluation on the test data.
 On submitting, my model obtained an accuracy score of 89.85 percent on the test data.